mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 **Same person**: Well, no, but the commentator thought he deserved it.
 Isn’t that what this was?

 **Katagiri**: Oh yes, he has to deserve thirty blows.
 Otherwise, you cannot open your eyes.
-For instance, I told you before, when I was at the temple, I had to strike for two weeks, and then attend a week or so.
-But because I hated the monks life and temple life, finally my teacher says, [coming] into my room, “Dainin, get up.
+For instance, I told you before, when I was at the temple, I had to strike for two weeks, [after I had attended?] a week or so ... because I hated the monks life and temple life.
+Finally my teacher says, coming into my room, “Dainin, get up.
 When the time comes, everyone gets up; just get up.
 Everyone having breakfast; why don’t you have breakfast?
 When the time comes to get up, please get up.”
-Well, that is at least thirty blows. *[he laughs]* I actually deserved thirty blows.
-That’s why I couldn’t stay there.
-I felt shaky, my shaky, my mind is shaking, anyway.
+Well, that is these thirty blows. *[he laughs]* I actually deserved thirty blows.
+That’s why I couldn’t stay there; I felt shaky, my body and mind is shaky, anyway.
 But I gave up; I didn’t strike.
 Next day, I did it, anyway; get up in the morning, and *[unintelligible]* anyway, fixing meals.
 Still I hated it, *[laughter]* but anyway, I did it.
 But this is monk.

 So that is really thirty blows.
-But if you’re not ready to open your eyes, even though what he's suggesting is very gentle.
-"Dainin," he didn’t scold me, "Dainin.
+But if you’re not ready to open your eyes, even though what he's suggesting is very gentle – "Dainin," he didn’t scold me, "Dainin.
 When the time comes for everyone to get up, please get up.
 If you feel sick, after that you can go to bed again."
 That's it.
 Very simple.
 If you’re not ready to accept this as thirty blows, well, that's a pretty usual *[unintelligible]* suggestion.
 But anyway, that was really thirty blows for me.

 Well, I don’t know if Emperor Wu accepted thirty blows.
 I don’t know, but anyway, that is Engo Zen Master’s comment.